abhishekkatyare/resume/index.md

 ----------

 ## __Hobbies & Interests__
-Programming • Listening to Music • Reading • Learning New Technologies like Machine Learning, BigDATA, IoT.
+Programming • Listening to Music • Reading • Learning New Technologies like Machine Learning, BigDATA, Internet of Things.

 ----------